mikewheelmaker/two-semaphores/README.md

 Two Semaphores Example Project in QtCreator using Qt 5 and C++.

 This project is a very basic and simple example of what you can do using the Qt Framework and C++.
+It simulates two semaphores and allows you to see the C++ and QML code that makes it go.

 Very useful for teachers and students of C++ and QML, as it offers an easy and approachable first glimpse into the Qt Framework, which can appear very complex in the beginning.